tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 In many development tools (particularly [static site generators](https://www.staticgen.com/)) that you use for publishing documentation, many of them will use Markdown.
 For example, Github uses Markdown.
 If you upload files containing Markdown and use an md file extension, Github will automatically render the Markdown into HTML.

-Markdown has appeal (especially by developers) for a number of reasons:
+Markdown has appeal (especially with developers) for a number of reasons:

 * You can work in text-file format using your favorite code editor.
 * You can treat the Markdown files with the same workflow and routing as code.